 - Lynch reproduces a shot I like from the pilot for some reason:

 - Bobby telling Shelley “I’m missing Economics as it is” is a funny meta-joke about how these supposedly teen-aged characters are never in school.
+(The actors were in their early twenties when this episode was shot.)

 - Poor Eric DaRe, coming in to work just to sit still and spit up.